 US customary cup measurement is an indicative figure only.
 Measure the ingredients with a digital scale by weight (gram).
 Baking is art but also science which requires precision and accuracy.

-- Microwave a small plate until it gets warm, turn one semi spheres upside down and smooth the edge of the chocolate in 3 seconds
+- To assemble the ball, microwave a small plate until it gets warm, turn one semi spheres upside down and smooth the edge of the chocolate in 3 seconds

 - Carefully grab another semi sphere, smooth the edge with the help of the warm plate and seal the two together